logdash-io/go-sdk/README.md

 func main() {
     // Initialize with your API key
-    ld := logdash.New(logdash.LogdashConfig{
+    ld := logdash.New(
-        // optional, but recommended to see your logs in the dashboard
-        APIKey:  "your-api-key", // Replace with your actual API key })
+        // optional, but recommended to see your logs in the dashboard logdash.WithApiKey("your-api-key"), // Replace with your actual API key )

     // Access the logger
     logger := logdash.logger